glassbones/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+**Create a class extended from react component then add a constructor and super.
+After that just add a state property.**

 2. Describe the different phases of the component lifecycle.

+**Mounting, updating, and unmounting**

 3. Demonstrate an understanding of class component lifecycle methods.

+**Life cycle methods are events that happen during the lifespan of a component.
+They are almost like javascript event listeners but they dont always need user input to be triggered**

+**componentDidMount() is called when a component and all its subcomponents render properly** **componentDidUpdate is called when a component state or props change, it also lets you access to previous props/state** **componentWillUnmount is called as a "last call" if you will before unmounting**

 4. Define stateful logic.

+**Stateful logic is any code that uses state**

 5. Describe how to test a React component with React Testing Library.

+**Create a test.js file for the component you would like to test and import the component you would like to test and import/deconstruct the things you need from "@testing-library/react".**

+**After that create your test functions.**
+**Render component - query elements - expect results - fire events ect**

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.